RabbiNash/ScalaLogAnalysis/README.md

-# Spark sbt template
+# Log Analysis With Scala

-This sbt template enables you to create a new spark project
+This sbt scala project which analyses log files

 ## Package